Protest a Commercial Vehicle Citation

 Under 316.3025(4), a vehicle operated by an interstate motor carrier found to be in violation of 49 C.F.R. s.
 392.9a may be placed out of service for the carrier’s failure to obtain operating authority or operating beyond the scope of its operating authority.

-It shall be presumed that the owner of the motor vehicle is liable for the sum, and the vehicle may be detained or impounded until the penalty is paid.
+It shall be presumed that the motor vehicle’s owner is liable for the sum, and the vehicle may be detained or impounded until the penalty is paid.

 Disqualifications from Operating a Commercial Motor Vehicle under Section 322.61

-Florida Statute Section 322.61(9) provides that a driver who is convicted of or otherwise found to have committed an offense of operating a commercial motor vehicle in violation of federal, state, or local law or regulation pertaining to one of the following six offenses at a railroad-highway grade crossing must be disqualified for the period of time specified in subsection (10), which is at least a 60 day disqualification period:
+Florida Statute Section 322.61(9) provides that a driver who is convicted of or otherwise found to have committed an offense of operating a commercial motor vehicle in violation of federal, state, or local law or regulation about one of the following six offenses at a railroad-highway grade crossing must be disqualified for the time specified in subsection (10), which is at least a 60 day disqualification period:

 (a) For drivers who are not always required to stop, failing to slow down and check that the tracks are clear of approaching trains.